internal linking

 Internal links are hyperlinks between two pages on the same website.
 They pass authority, context, and relevance signals through anchor text as well as the surrounding content.

-Most definitions of internal linking use the word domain instead of website.
-But, that gets a little dicey due to subdomains.
+I specifically chose the word website instead of domain because subdomains can get a little confusing.
 If your website has several subdomains, then links between them should be considered internal because you own those sites.
-For instance, if I link to our careers subdomain, that’s an example of an internal link.

 However, what about subdomains on WordPress and Blogspot that are owned by different people?
 Each of those subdomains are technically different websites with different owners.
 So, links between them should be considered external instead.